sebanc/brunch/README.md

 Base hardware compatibility:
 - x86_64 computers with UEFI boot support,
 - Intel hardware (CPU and GPU) starting from 1st generation "Nehalem" (refer to https://en.wikipedia.org/wiki/Intel_Core),
+- AMD Ryzen 3XXX (CPU and GPU), only with "zork" recovery image (newer Ryzen models are not yet supported),
-- AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units), only with "grunt" recovery image (older AMD CPU and Ryzen models are not yet supported),
+- AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units), only with "grunt" recovery image (older AMD CPU are not supported),
-- Nvidia graphic cards are also not supported.
+- Devices having only a Nvidia graphic card are not supported.

 Notes:
 - Intel Gen 1 graphics do not work with ChromeOS versions above r81 (it might still change with a future ChromeOS update).